deb-agni/Breast-Cancer-Classification---ML-model/README.md

 # Breast-Cancer-Classification---ML-model
 This is a Breast Cancer Classification machine learning based project model which helps to predict the type of cancer(Benign or Malignant).
 After putting some proper information it will classify the type of the breast cancer.
 The accuracy of the Model is around 97% with the precision rate of 98% and 99%.
-# Breast Cancer Classification

-This repository contains a Jupyter Notebook for classifying breast cancer using machine learning techniques.
-The project utilizes a dataset, explores various features, and applies classification algorithms to predict whether breast cancer is benign or malignant.

 ## Table of Contents
 - [Overview](#overview)